Google Summer of Code 2024 results

 Tokio async support in Miri

-miri is an intepreter that can find possible instances of undefined behavior in Rust code.
+miri is an interpreter that can find possible instances of undefined behavior in Rust code.
 It is being used across the Rust ecosystem, but previously it was not possible to run it on any non-trivial programs (those that ever await on anything) that use tokio, due a to a fundamental missing feature: support for the epoll syscall on Linux (and similar APIs on other major platforms).

 Tiffany implemented the basic epoll operations needed to cover the majority of the tokio test suite, by crafting pure libc code examples that exercised those epoll operations, and then implementing their emulation in miri itself.
 At times, this required refactoring core miri components like file descriptor handling, as they were originally not created with syscalls like epoll in mind.

-Suprising to everyone (though probably not tokio-internals experts), once these core epoll operations were finished, operations like async file reading and writing started working in miri out of the box!
+Surprising to everyone (though probably not tokio-internals experts), once these core epoll operations were finished, operations like async file reading and writing started working in miri out of the box!
 Due to limitations of non-blocking file operations offered by operating systems, tokio is wrapping these file operations in dedicated threads, which was already supported by miri.

 Once Tiffany has finished the project, including stretch goals like implementing async file operations, she proceeded to contact tokio maintainers and worked with them to run miri on most tokio tests in CI.
 And we have good news: so far no soundness problems have been discovered!
 Tiffany has become a regular contributor to miri, focusing on continuing to expand the set of supported file descriptor operations.
 We thank her for all her contributions!